siddhesh86/htoaa/README.md

 ```

 ## Analysis steps
+Analysis is iterative process, and different corrections are needed to take into account.
+The different corrections considered so far are listed below with details on obtaining those correction.
+If you want to run the analysis for the first iteration or intermediate corrections are already calculated then you can jump to 'Running analysis' sub-section.

 ### Prepare samples' list with all details (Samples_2018UL.csv)
 Add/update dataset name and cross-sections for all samples in 'samplesList_prepare.py'.\